PinkShnack/TEMUL/README.md

 Jupyter Notebooks and MyBinder allow us to analyse data in the browser without needing any downloads using the below "launch binder" button.

-To run through some code documentation tutorials, go to the "code_tutorials" folder after clicking the button.

-To analyse data published in the listed scientific papers, go to the "publication_examples" folder after clicking the button.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/PinkShnack/TEMUL/master)

 If the button does not work, try [this link instead](https://mybinder.org/v2/gh/PinkShnack/TEMUL/master).
 You also share this link with others for quick access.

+- To run through some code documentation tutorials, go to the "code_tutorials" folder after clicking the above button.

+- To analyse data published in the listed scientific papers, go to the "publication_examples" folder after clicking the above button.

 | Publication Details   | Folder Location in TEMUL  |